ctrl-alt-del/devenv/ubuntu/ubuntu_customization.md

 0. screen shows distorted images

 When one of above behavior happens, the system itself is usually still responding, only the desktop being not responding.

+To resolve the issue, you need to remove the current/default graphic card driver (likely a Xorg) and re-install one of the appropriate Nvidia graphic card driver.

+To do so, first entering terminal through pressing `ctrl` + `alt` +`F1`, and login with your **administrator credential**.